realworldocaml/book/book/testing.md

   application, and can also require you to link libraries into your application that you'd rather not rely on in production.

 - **Testing against unexposed APIs**.
 Writing tests on the inside of your libraries has the virtue of letting you write tests against any of the code you've written, not just what has been exposed in the API.
-But this is a two-edged sword, most of the time, it's a good mental discipline to express your testing in terms of the public API, rather than in terms of the implementation.
+But this is a two-edged sword.
+Most of the time, it's a good mental discipline to express your testing in terms of the public API, rather than in terms of the implementation.
 This encourages you to think about and test the invariants exposed to users.